 M: I’m not saying we don’t have definitive answers already, but I think technology is definitely going to fuel an exponential growth in definitive answers for psychological sciences.
 Neuroscience is not a new field, it’s been around for a while, but the invention of neuroimaging, for example, allowed research that just would not be possible before that technology was invented, there would be no way to do it.

 M: Well I’ve looked through a lot of VR literature specifically pertaining to presence, and it’s foundational for all things VR.
 So the project is a way to get our feet wet and practice designing a study from the ground up.
-It’s an interaction between Sam’s ability to build computer systems, and I’m better at designing experimental protocols.
+It’s an interaction between Violet’s ability to build computer systems, and I’m better at designing experimental protocols.
 He’s helping me do things that I would never be able to do on my own.

 I think that’s an important thing to touch on is that we each don’t have the skill set to do what we’re planning to do.
 This would only be possible with a team.
 Our kind of interaction expedites the process.
-So it’s an interesting parallel between Sam and I. There’s the tech stuff, but then there’s also the experience of it – the experience of enabling each other.
+So it’s an interesting parallel between Violet and I. There’s the tech stuff, but then there’s also the experience of it – the experience of enabling each other.

 A: As psychology majors go, you’re pretty tech savvy.
 How do others in your field feel about this area of research tied to technology?
 Does it require a certain type of person like you, with interests in both psychology and technology?